Kayakbabe/MMM-RecentRainfall/README.md

     config: {
         station_id: 'JFK', // id via http://www.rcc-acis.org/docs_metadata.html
         days_to_get: 7, // number greater than 1
-        show_image: true, // show the departure from normal as an image
+        show_image: true, // false shows only text amount for area configured, show the departure from normal as an image
         state_id: 'ny', // if show_image is true, then this is required
         image_width: 150 // if show_image is true, then this is required
     }